 When context is allowed to behave like command, external text starts steering internal systems.

-We’ve been testing a structural rule for AI systems:
+We have been testing a structural rule for AI systems:

 Keep context separate from command.